 I fully admit we probably have way too many blankets in our home, but only use a few of them.
 However, during each season I do like to change the accent throw draped over the sofa or chair.
 In the spring and summer, it’s a light blanket with a lot of patterns and neutral colors.
 Then during the fall and winter, it’s a heavier blanket full of faux fur or a cozy knit.

-One thing I always include in my table or shelf decor is glass hurricanes.
+One thing I always include in my table or shelf decor are glass hurricanes.
 They look great any season or holiday.
 Plus, they can be filled with faux stems and used as vases, filled with wooden beads, twinkle lights, etc. They are really so versatile.
 I have a large collection of battery operated candles that I also use very frequently.
 They are a neutral cream color, so it doesn’t matter what holiday or season it is, they still look great.

 Along with neutral candles, I have to include tall candlesticks.
 They look great on a tablescape, in the entryway, or on the mantel.
 They add height when you need it but don’t take up very much space.
 Easy to store and easy to move around also make them a decorating staple.

 Whenever possible I love to use real plants and stems, however, I have a few faux favorites.
-I have a small collection of stems for each season and they are fun to swap out and decorate with.
+I have a small collection of faux stems for each season and they are fun to swap out and decorate with.
 To switch it up I will put them in the white vases or the glass hurricanes and they look great in each.

-For those items, you just can’t hide or don’t have a place for, a decorative storage basket is a life saver.
+For those items, you just can’t hide or don’t have a place for, a decorative storage basket is a lifesaver.
 You can hide the clutter and still keep your home looking beautiful and functional.
 A few baskets around the house can make your home feel more organized and store anything from shoes in the entryway, extra blankets in the living room, and toys in the playroom.
 Check out this post for some of my favorite decorative storage baskets!

 While this might not be considered decor, it is something I have changed over the years.
 We have all white dishes for everything.
 They are our day to day dishes and the same ones we use during the holidays.
 It makes it easy to create a tablescape and I no longer need tons of storage for each holiday dish set.
 Gone are the days of having dozens of dish sets for each season or holiday to be displayed.